-Ricardo Meza joins the Aunt Martha’s team of leaders as Chief Strategy Officer.
+Ricardo Meza is Chief Strategy Officer and General Counsel.
 Fostered by his unique gamut of expertise in managing and directing high-level issues in a variety of areas including corporate, universities, non-profit, and public entities, Ricardo has been able to provide a broad range of strategic guidance to organizations such as Aunt Martha’s.
 Ricardo has even authored several publications on the topics of ethics and business insights as well as contributed to many editorials and interviews pertaining to complex and sensitive matters.

 Ricardo is a graduate of John Marshall Law School, where he also received their Distinguished Service Award in 2012.
 Ricardo is also an active community member where he services or has served as follows:

 - Northwestern Memorial Foundation, Board Member

 - Chicago Inn of Courts, Master of the Bench